Outlook Email Report Template 7

 The type of prompt used for all 4 size variables

-lets you define them either with variable or implicitly as a number.
+lets you define them either with a variable or implicitly as a number.

 So you can use predefined variables.
 You can